 There is ample evidence of increasing police deviance in India.
 Incidents of brutality, extortion and other crimes committed by police officers in different parts of the country are reported in Indian newspapers.
-The National Human Rights Commission's data shows that the number of complaints relating to 'deaths in police custody' reported to them for disposal increased from 136 in 1995-96 to 177 in 1999-2000.
-During the same period, 'illegal detention/arrest' increased from 112 to 1157, 'false implication' from 64 to 1647 and other 'police excesses' from 115 to 5783.
+The National Human Rights Commission's data shows that the number of complaints relating to 'deaths in police custody' reported to them increased from 136 in 1995-96 to 183 in 2002-03.
+During the same period, 'illegal detention/arrest' increased from 112 to 3595, and other 'police excesses' from 115 to 962229.

 The majority of complaints received by the National Human Rights Commission (NHRC) are against police personnel.
-Even the official statistics indicate that the number of public complaints against the police received by police departments is also very high.
-The report of the National Crime Records Bureau (NCRB), a Government of India organization, shows that during 1997, as many as 1,23,523 complaints against the police were received from the public.
+Even the official statistics indicate that the number of public complaints against the police received by police departments is very high.
+The report of the National Crime Records Bureau (NCRB), a Government of India organisation, shows that during 1997, as many as 1,23,523 complaints against the police were received from the public, though by the year 2003, the number had declined to 5511530.